SharedCode/sop/README.md

 SOP Version 1(beta) is an in-memory implementation.
 It was created in order to model the structural bits of SOP and allowed us to author the same M-Way Trie algorithm that will work irrespective of backend, be it in-memory or others, such as that geared for V2.

 SOP in-memory, is a full implementation.
-It has all the bits required to be used like a golang map but which, has the features of a b-tree, which is, manage & fetch data in your desired sort order (as driven by your item key type & its Comparer implementation), and do other nifty features such as "range query".
+It has all the bits required to be used like a golang map but which, has the features of a b-tree, which is, manage & fetch data in your desired sort order (as driven by your item key type & its Comparer implementation), and do other nifty features such as "range query" & "range updates", turning "go" into a very powerful data management language, imagine the power of "go channels" & "go routines" mixed in to your DML.

 Sample Basic Usage:
   * Import the sop/in_memory, e.g. ```import sop "github.com/SharedCode/sop/in_memory"```